 When Nelsen’s nephew Gunnar inherited the bar after his uncle’s passing he began serving up shots of bitters to patrons, which started the now famous club.
 Owners Robin Ditello and Doug Delaporte have made sure to keep that tradition going since they took over the bar in 1999.

-How do you join the Bitters Club, you ask?
+How do you join the Bitters Club?
 Simple.
-Just let one of the super friendly bartenders know you’d like to join and they’ll pour you a dark shot of Angostura aromatic bitters then issue you a Bitters Club member card which reads: “This certifies that [new member’s name] has taken “the Cure” by consuming the prescribed medication of bitters and as such is a fully initiated member of the BITTERS CLUB.
+Just tell a bartender you’d like to join and they’ll pour you a shot of ANGOSTURA® aromatic bitters.
+They’ll also issue you a “Bitters Club” member card which reads: “This certifies that [new member’s name] has taken “the Cure” by consuming the prescribed medication of bitters and as such is a fully initiated member of the BITTERS CLUB.
 You are now considered a full-fledged islander and are entitled to mingle, dance, etc. with all the other Islanders.”
 It’s only official when the bartender dips their thumb into the empty shot glass to mark the Bitters Club card with an Angostura thumbprint.

 If you ever make it up to Washington Island stop by Nelsen’s Hall & Bitter’s Pub, grab a shot and share your experience!
 It’s an experience worth talking about.